 Can beginners read tarot intuitively?

-How many cards should I pull as a beginner?
+How many cards should I pull intuitively?

-Final Thoughts
+Final Thoughts On Reading Tarot Intuitively

 And if you want to go deeper into the foundations of card reading, revisit: